 In the wake of one of the largest-ever cyberattacks – the fast-spreading WannaCry ransomware, which hit over 300,000 computers in 150 countries – it’s important to look at what went wrong and how to prevent it from happening again.
 Yet as we look for lessons from this devastating attack, it would be a mistake to see WannaCry as just a really destructive form of ransomware – it is a sign of latent weaknesses in the way the software that powers the world is developed and maintained.

-WannaCry is unprecedented in some ways, as the first example of ransomware to spread itself as a worm.
+WannaCry is unprecedented in some ways, as the first example of ransomware to spread itself as a computer worm.
 In other ways, WannaCry is merely an evolution of the crypto-ransomware that we’ve seen all too frequently since the emergence of CryptoLocker back in 2013.
 WannaCry also underscores the fact that we continue to struggle with the same basic security problems – cyberattackers don’t need to spend resources finding zero-day vulnerabilities, because so many organizations and users are not routinely updating their systems and software to close the security holes vendors know about.

 WannaCry was so widespread because it exploited a vulnerability in almost every version of Microsoft Windows, even though Microsoft had made a security patch for the vulnerability available back in March – eight weeks ago.
 The convenience and efficiency of systems we collectively use, like Windows, Google apps, and other applications with big user bases, is also a common point of failure that can topple countless users like dominoes.
 Open source software used in thousands of applications – custom, COTS, and SaaS – is similarly vulnerable, which will inevitably lead to more situations like WannaCry.